victorcocuz/snooker-board/README.md

 Snooker Board is a simple snooker score keeping app.

 ## App screens and features
-The app has three separate screens
+The app has three separate screens:

 ### Play screen
 This is the app introductory screen.